 Personal liability insurance

-Anyone living in Germany should consider taking out Haftpflichtversicherung (personal liability insurance).
-This covers cases of liability for injury or damage to other persons or their property.
-You are covered whether the negligence was yours or that of a family member or even, in some cases, your pet.
-It does not cover damages that have been caused by your car (you need to take out a separate insurance for this), but it covers liability for damages caused for example, by riding a bicycle.
+Anyone living in Germany should consider taking out personal liability insurance (private haftpflichtversicherung).
+This covers injury or damage to other persons or their property.
+You can get single person coverage or choose to cover additional members of your family.
+This insurance does not cover damages that have been caused by your car (you need to take out a separate vehicle insurance for this).

 Household contents insurance